LouisJackman/volatile_thunk/README.md

 cased.
 They automatically appear on the main navigation menu.
 They are otherwise like posts.

+## Setup

+Git cloning must be recursive, as submodules are used for some plugins that are not on PyPi.

+`pipenv install` should be enough to install all required dependencies.

+Publishing should be done within a shell environment created from `pipenv shell`.

 ## Publish

 The blog can be generated with `pelican -s publishconf.py`.